javad-jafari/SAMPLE/README.md

 pip install -r requierment.text
 ```

+run celery and redis (use as a broker )

 **make sure your Redis Container is up.**

-run celery and celery beat and redis (use as a broker )

 ```
 linux >> celery -A proj worker -l info